Cookies & personal data

 HR AI Agent(HR AI Agent)

-An AI-based system that autonomously supports HR processes: tracks engagement, initiates recognition, analyzes burnout signals, and suggests actions—without manual management.
-Differs from chatbots in that it acts independently, not just responds to queries.
+An AI system that autonomously supports HR processes: tracks engagement, initiates recognition, spots burnout signals, and suggests actions—without manual intervention.
+Different from a chatbot because it acts proactively, not just reactively.

-"The AI agent noticed declining team activity and automatically launched weekly mini-surveys with 1-on-1 suggestions."
+"Our AI Agent detected declining activity and automatically launched a weekly pulse survey with 1-on-1 suggestions."

 H